 Use the skimr package

-We’ve already wrangled out data - but let’s look at the data frame to make sure it is still correct.
-A quick way to look at the data frame is with the skimr package.
+We’ve already wrangled our data, but let’s look at the data frame to make sure it is still correct.
+A quick way to look at the data frame is with skimr.

 Of course, these values can be entered manually into a table, but we’ll also discuss ways later on to create tables that are ready, or nearly-ready-to be added directly to manuscripts.